 Natural Remedies for Tick Bites

 A combination of Lavender (Lavandula angustifolia), Thyme thujanol and Hyssop decumbens essential oils should be applied after the tick has been removed.
-The natural mixture will soothe, disinfect, and may prevent Lyme Disease.
+The natural mixture will soothe, disinfect, and may help to prevent Lyme Disease.
+Wash the area, apply the solution, cover with a bandage to prevent licking and supervise at all times.
+Keep covered for two hours, then remove the bandage and wash the area thoroughly.

 Kristen Leigh Bell, Author of Holistic Aromatherapy for Animals, suggests the following natural remedy for tick bites: